MIT-Senseable-City-Lab/OSCS/README.md

 ## Explore
 - [/datasets](Explore/Datasets): The folder contains `.csv` calibrated air quality data collected during City Scanner deployments worldwide.
-- [/data collection document](Explore/Calibration Manual): The folder contains a guide for validation and calibration of the data collected by Flatburn.
+- [/calibration handbook](Explore/Calibration Handbook): The folder contains a guide for validation and calibration of the data collected by Flatburn.

 ## Learn